Home » Services » Scaling and Root Planing in Greeley, CO

 Scaling and root planing is a cornerstone of periodontal treatment aimed at combating gum disease and maintaining optimal oral health.
+As an initial therapy, this non-surgical procedure is effective in removing harmful bacteria and promoting healthier gum tissue.

 What Is Scaling and Root Planing?